mssfoobar/docs/docs/web/introduction.md

 Supported Features **(Planned)**:

 - Real-time Mapping [✔️]
 - Charting [✔️]
 - Configurable dashboards [✔️]
 - Text, Audio, and Video chat [✔️]
 - Recording & Playback
 - Incident Management
 - Complex Event Processing
 - Simulation

+As the web is the front of the entire system, it essentially depends on all other services to function properly.
+Setting up the other services is beyond the scope of this document; you should refer to their approriate documentation on how to set them up there, but we will point out whenever you need a specific service to run a specific feature.

 ### Additional Comments

 - To standardize formatting, we are using `prettier-plugin-tailwindcss`, which also handles Svelte code.
 - We plan to have `eslint` strictly lint the project (configuration requires review).

 Visit the [technologies section](./technologies/1.svelte_sveltekit.md) for more information.